 While bond funds are often lumped together as a monolithic group in investment literature, there are in fact a wide variety of funds that can help investors meet a broad range of objectives.
-One of the most important goals of many bond-fund shareholders is safety of principal.
+One of the most important goals of many bond-fund shareholders is the safety of their principal.

 If you count yourself among those who need to prioritize capital preservation, short-term bond funds may be right for you.
 Keep in mind, however, that these funds are unlikely to offer much in the way of yield.

-What is a Short-Term Bond Fund?
+Definition of a Short-Term Bond Fund

 Risk and Yield

-Some invest in securities with higher credit risk, such as high-yield bonds, while others may seek to offset the low-yield environment by venturing into higher-risk securities.
+Note that not all short-term bond funds are created equal.
+Some funds invest in securities with higher credit risk, such as high-yield bonds, while others may seek to offset the low-yield environment by venturing into higher-risk securities.
 Before buying a fund, be sure to check its recent daily fluctuations relative to its peers.
-If the exhibits above-average volatility, that’s an indication that it may not offer the safety typically associated with short-term bond funds.
+If it exhibits above-average volatility, that’s an indication that it may not offer the safety typically associated with short-term bond funds.

 Short-Term Bond Funds vs. Money Market Funds

-Short-term bonds are typically considered to be the next step up the risk spectrum from money market funds.
-Whereas short-term bond funds have modest share price fluctuation, money market funds maintain a stable, $1 share price.
+Short-term bonds are typically considered to be the next rung up the risk ladder from money market funds.
+Whereas short-term bond funds have modest share price fluctuation, money market funds can maintain a stable $1 share price.

 In exchange for the slightly higher risk, short-term bond funds offer higher yields than money market funds.
-For this reason, short-term funds can be an option for those with a slightly longer time investment horizon (two to three years) that allows them to take on a modest degree of risk in exchange for a higher yield.
+For this reason, short-term funds can be an option for those with a slightly longer investment horizon (the amount of time an investment is expected to be held), such as two to three years, that allows them to take on a modest degree of risk in exchange for a higher yield.